Licensed Nursing Assistant (LNA)

 The typical program format has changed for the duration of the CoVid19 crisis.
 The program will be:

-- 80 hours of classroom/lab instruction delivered on-site.
+- 80 hours of classroom/lab/clinical instruction delivered live.

 - Masks must be worn if not vaccinated.